NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      point2dem results/output-PC.tif

-The resulting TIFF file is map-projected and will contain georeference information stored as GeoTIFF tags.
+The resulting TIFF file is mapprojected and will contain georeference information stored as GeoTIFF tags.

 The tool will infer the datum and projection from the input images, if